-- 6. Question: Is it safe to assume that if the rules do not explicitly forbid something, it is allowed?
+- 6. Question: How are the turns made, and is there a set turn radius?
+Answer: The turns may not be initiated until the turn judge raises his flag (for the two 180 degree turns), but may then proceed to be any turn radius and rate the aircraft is capable of.
+The 360 degree turn can be initiated anytime the aircraft is on the "downwind" leg and also may be any turn radius and rate the aircraft is capable of. - 7.
+Question: Is it safe to assume that if the rules do not explicitly forbid something, it is allowed?
 Answer: The rules are intentionally designed to not impose too many limitations while allowing each team an equal chance.
 If something adheres to the "spirit" of the rules it is likely to be allowed.
 If you have any specific questions you would like clarified they may be addressed in a private e-mail to the contest administrator.
 Ideas will not be disclosed to other teams if they represent a legal and innovative approach.
-If it is deemed to be not legal, it may be added to this FAQ or posted to the other teams at the administrators discretion. - 7.
-Question: Can we tailor the configuration of the aircraft differently for the Fire Fight and Ferry missions?
+If it is deemed to be not legal, it may be added to this FAQ or posted to the other teams at the administrators discretion. - 8.
+Question: Can we tailor the configuration of the aircraft differently for the different missions?
 For example, could we use different sized propulsion systems for each flight?
 Answer: You cannot change the hardware configuration of the aircraft for the different missions.
-You could however run only 1 motor of a two motor aircraft for the Ferry flight, and run both motors for the Fire Fight flight, provided both motors and propellers are installed for all flights and you simply "shut down" one motor for the Ferry flight.
+You could however run only 1 motor of a two motor aircraft for a no payload lap/flight, and run both motors for a with payload lap/flight, provided both motors and propellers are installed for all flights.
+You can however change the propeller diameter/pitch for each flight attempt. - 9.
+Question: Can you provide a sketch of the locations of the drop zones for the sensor reposition mission?